rix1337/docker-ripper/README.md

   --device=/dev/sg0:/dev/sg0 \
   rix1337/docker-ripper
   ```
+Screenshot of Docker run command with the example provided
   ![docker run](screenshots/dockerrun.png)

   **To properly detect optical disk types in a docker environment this script relies on makemkvcon output.**